Stories

 As happy as I am about this growing momentum, the realist in me still questions how liberated we truly are in this country.
 With Juneteenth just around the corner, my hope is that we continue to call out and combat the anti-Blackness that is still alive and well in our schools.

 I have to wonder—are we allowed to talk about our new federal holiday at school?
 About Black liberation?
-Because Republican lawmakers have gone to extreme measures to ensure that critical race theory and any curricular resources or conversations associated with it do not see the light of day.
-Although critical race theory itself has never been a part of the K-12 curriculum, many politicians have erroneously connected the theory to any books, lessons, curricular frameworks, or academic databases that speak the truth about institutional racism or white supremacy, or acknowledge the disenfranchisement of Black students in schools.
+Because Republican lawmakers have gone to extreme measures to ensure that "critical race theory" and any curricular resources or conversations that might be associated with it, even incorrectly, do not see the light of day.
+Although critical race theory itself has never been a part of the K-12 curriculum, many politicians have erroneously connected the theory to any books, lessons, curricular frameworks, or academic databases that speak the truth about institutional racism or white supremacy or acknowledge the disenfranchisement of Black students in schools.

 Some bureaucrats and policymakers have gone on record to say America is not a racist nation.
 Well, if racism in America doesn’t exist, then how come Connecticut, Oregon, New Jersey, Washington, California, and a growing number of states are advocating for ethnic studies programs to be incorporated into their schools?
 How do we explain the racist school policies that continue to disenfranchise Black students?
 Why are Black students still overrepresented in special education programs?
 These are just a few of the questions that critical race theory can help us answer.